marwinsteiner/hyperopter/README.md

-# Hyperopt
+# Hyperopter

 [![Python Version](https://img.shields.io/badge/python-3.12%2B-blue.svg)](https://www.python.org/downloads/)
 [![Code Style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 ## Overview

-Hyperopt is a sophisticated hyperparameter optimization framework designed for trading strategies.
-It provides a parallel, efficient, and modular architecture for finding optimal parameters that maximize strategy performance metrics like Sharpe ratio.
+Hyperopter is a sophisticated hyperparameter optimization framework designed for trading strategies.
+It provides a parallel, efficient, and modular architecture for finding optimal parameters that maximize strategy performance metrics like Sharpe ratio, or other loss functions.
+Hyperparameter optimization is primarily a tool for quant researchers, seeking alpha.
+This library can sit inside the CI/CD strategy pipeline of an algorithmic trading system, used in combination with other processes like backtesting or Montecarlo simulations to determine whether a particular strategy should be added to the "playbook" or whether it requires further refinement.

+The only way to avoid overfitting, is by the operator (you) using hyperopter correctly.
+If you hyperparameter optimize over your entire sample you're overfitting.
+Ideally, you use hyperopter on a small but significant subsample and apply the frozen parameters on a larger OOS backtest, which should only serve to develop conviction to begin with.

 ### Key Features